sachit27/greenR/README.md

 ## Calculate the green index for the specified city

 This function takes as input the OSM data, a Coordinate Reference System (CRS) code, and parameter D for the distance decay functions.
 The algorithm extracts the highways, green areas, and trees data from the input list and transforms the data into the given CRS.
+The CRS affects how distances, areas, and other measurements are calculated.
+Different CRSs may represent the Earth's surface in ways that either exaggerate or minimize certain dimensions.
+So, using the wrong CRS can lead to incorrect calculations and analyses.
 It then defines distance decay functions for green areas and trees using the parameter D. For each edge in the highway data, the function calculates the green index using the decay functions and returns a data frame with the green index for each edge.
 By default, D is specified to 100 (distance decay parameter) but it can be changed by the user.
 Similarly, the users must specify the CRS (https://epsg.io/).
 The green index ranges from 0 to 1 and it represents the relative greenness of each section, factoring in proximity to green spaces and tree density.

 ```R
 green_index <- calculate_green_index(data, 4326, 100)